- Income Tax Expense (Benefit)

 - Federal Statutory Tax Rate

-- The federal statutory tax rate remained constant at 21% throughout the analyzed six-year period from 2019 to 2024.
-This stability indicates no changes in the prevailing federal tax legislation applicable to the entity during these years.
+- The federal statutory tax rate remained constant at 21% throughout the entire period, indicating no changes in the underlying tax legislation or baseline tax obligations during these years.

 Components of Deferred Tax Assets and Liabilities